What is an ISA and how do they work?

 What's a Unit Trust?

 Unit trusts are collective investments.
-This means we pool your money, along with other investors' monies into a fund, called a 'unit trust'.
+This means your money is pooled, along with other investors’ money, into a fund called a unit trust.
 They are medium to long term investments.
 You should try to keep your money invested for five years or more.